 Department of Modern Languages & Comparative Literature

-The Department of Modern Languages & Comparative Literature (MLCL) conducts research and teaching in Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian (Farsi), Russian, Turkish, and in Comparative Literature.
-Majors combine their coursework with Study Abroad and international internships, and programs in the Frederick S. Pardee School of Global Studies, as they acquire insight into other cultures and into dimensions of literature that cut across national boundaries.
+The Department of Modern Languages & Comparative Literature (MLCL) offers courses in Comparative Literature and in Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian (Farsi), Russian, and Turkish languages and literatures.
+Majors combine their coursework with Study Abroad, international internships, and programs in the Frederick S. Pardee School of Global Studies, as they acquire insight into other cultures and into dimensions of literature that cut across national boundaries.
 The BA prepares students to enter an increasingly global workplace permeated by cultural and linguistic diversity.

 Majors and Minors in Modern Languages & Comparative Literature

 Students may choose a major or a minor in Comparative Literature, Chinese, German, Japanese, or Russian.
 Minors are also available in Arabic, Hebrew, and Korean.

 Language and literature majors frequently prepare themselves for careers or advanced study in international relations, government, education, journalism, and translating.
 Students in premedical or prelaw programs find the majors and minors in MLCL a satisfying way to broaden their programs of study and many graduates have entered professional programs in these fields.

-The department encourages CAS students, whatever their major, to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
+The department encourages CAS students to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
 Advanced courses in a language or its literature increase proficiency in that language, present the great works and epochs of the literature, and acquaint students with the contemporary culture and that culture’s roots in the past.
-A grade of C or higher is required in all courses taken toward the minor.
-Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature at the 240 level or above.
-Minors are available in Arabic, Chinese, German, Hebrew, Japanese, Korean, Russian, and Comparative Literature.
-Internships taken during Boston University’s or other study abroad programs may not be credited toward minors offered by the department.
-Minors have specific course requirements; these are detailed for each minor under Programs.
+Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature.